Saint Lucia

-Saint Lucia (Note: (/ˈluːʃə/; LOO-shə) Sent Lisi) is an island country in the eastern Caribbean.
+Saint Lucia (Note: (/ˈluːʃə/; LOO-shə) Sent Lisi) (also written as St. Lucia) is an island country in the eastern and southern Caribbean.
 Part of the Windward Islands of the Lesser Antilles, it is located north/northeast of the island of Saint Vincent, northwest of Barbados and south of Martinique.
-It covers a land area of 617 km2 with an estimated population of over 180,000 people as of 2018.
+It covers a land area of 617 km2 with an officially estimated population of over 184,100 people as of mid 2023.
 The nation's capital and largest city is Castries.

 The first proven inhabitants of the island, the Arawaks, are believed to have been the first to settle on the island in 200–400 AD.
 In 800 AD, the island was taken over by the Kalinago.
 The French were the first European colonists to settle on the island, and they signed a treaty with the native Caribs in 1660.
 The English took control of the island in 1663.
 In ensuing years, England and France fought 14 times for control of the island; consequently control over this immensely valuable geopolitical position changed frequently.
 Eventually, the British took complete control in 1814, shortly after the victory over French Emperor Napoleon I. Because the island switched so often between British and French control, Saint Lucia was also known as the "Helen of the West" after the Greek mythological character, Helen of Troy.

 Representative government was introduced in 1924 with universal suffrage being established in 1951.
 From 1958 to 1962, the island was a member of the West Indies Federation.
 On 22 February 1979, Saint Lucia became an independent state, while remaining as a Commonwealth realm.

-Saint Lucia is a member of the United Nations, the Organization of American States, the World Trade Organization, CARICOM and the Organisation of Eastern Caribbean States (OECS).
-It is also a member of Organisation internationale de la Francophonie.
+Saint Lucia is a member of the United Nations, the Organization of American States, the World Trade Organization, Caribbean Community (CARICOM) and the Organisation of Eastern Caribbean States (OECS).
+It is also a member of the Organisation internationale de la Francophonie.

 Etymology

-Saint Lucia is named after Saint Lucy of Syracuse (AD 283 – 304).
-Saint Lucia is one of two sovereign states in the world named after a female and is the only one named after a woman (Ireland is named after a goddess).
+Saint Lucia is named after Saint Lucy of Syracuse (283–304 AD).
 Legend states that French sailors were shipwrecked on the island on 13 December, the feast day of St. Lucy, and therefore named the island in her honour.

 A globe in the Vatican from 1520 shows the island as Sancta Lucia, indicating that the island was instead named by early Spanish explorers.
 Saint Lucia was first known as Louanalao by the Arawak Indians in 200 AD, meaning "Island of the Iguanas," and then as Hewanorra, in 800 AD, meaning "there where iguanas are found," when the Carib Indians arrived and assimilated their culture into Saint Lucia.